Nueva Imperial: Characteristics

-One of the city’s most notable characteristics is its bridge, which was originally a railroad crossing but is now only preserved for its beauty.
+One of the city's most notable characteristics is its bridge, which was originally a railroad crossing but is now only preserved for its beauty.
 It was designed by the architect and engineer Gustave Eiffel.

 Nueva Imperial is also known for its colorful houses, for which it once earned the nickname “The Watercolor City.”
 It is gradually becoming more and more urbanized and bringing more people to the city as it offers more commercial and employment opportunities.

 Nueva Imperial is actually made up of two communities, Imperial proper and a village called Villa Almagro, named after another Spanish conquistador, Diego de Almagro, which lies on the other side of the Chol Chol River.
 The poet Juvencio Valle, who won the national Chilean prize for literature, was born in Villa Almagro, and his house is still there.
-La Araucania was also a source of inspiration for Pablo Neruda, who was raised in the region.
 Together, the two communities make up a population of about 40,000 people.

 Nueva Imperial is also divided by a large hill.
 The section of city that lies at the base of the hill is called El Bajo (bajo means “lower”) and El Alto (alto means “upper”).
 From the top of the hill, one can see the volcanoes Villarrica, Llaima, and Lonquimay as well as the surrounding countryside.

 The community has one of the biggest concentrations of indigenous people in the region.
 For this reason, visiting the city provides a good opportunity to learn about the Mapuche language, customs, arts and crafts, and food.